 - Things to do: Apart from enjoying the lively pandals, you can head to the traditional Bonedi Bari pujas and explore the vivids shades of the festival in the 400-year old palaces the city boasts.

 - Places to eat: Try Puchkas and Kathi Rolls from the streets of Kolkata.
-Head to Park Street, Camac Street, Fairlie Place, Dacre Lane, and Burrabazaar for some mouth-watering street food.
+Head to Park Street, Camac Street, Fairlie Place, Dacre Lane, and Burrabazaar for some mouth-watering street food in Kolkata.
 Do visit Balwant Singh Eating House on SP Mukherjee Road to experience the famous tea culture of the city.

 2. Mysore Dasara

 Dasara in Mysuru is celebrated with great pomp and show in order to commemorate the event from which the city got its very name.
 As the legend goes, Goddess Chamundeshwari (also called Durga) had killed the demon Mahishasura and this iconic event is celebrated till date with much grandeur.

 The Goddess is revered as a warrior and hence many military parades, cultural performances, and athletic contests take place as a part of the Dussehra celebration.
 The Mysuru Palace is brilliantly lit and the special Durbar there is attended by the members of the royal family and by the masses.

 - Things to do: Do not miss out on the majestic Dasara procession that floods the streets of the city on this auspicious day.
 It is more popularly called as the Jumbo Savari and is totally a sight to behold!